Grace Dickinson | February 7, 2022, 11:38 AM CST

 Do you have any advice for operators seeking to expand their brand?

-Take it one step at a time.
-Looking back, a negative [for us] during the pandemic is that we knee-jerk reacted to try to get lines of business open as quickly as possible.
+A negative for us during the pandemic is that we knee-jerk reacted to try to get lines of business open as quickly as possible.
 For the Wine Club, the Bodega, we’re now doing the vision work that should’ve been done on the front end but got skipped because we were just running at any possible solution that could fix the catastrophe that we were in.
 And I would say, don’t skip that.
 Get clear on that vision.
 The vision will change as you learn and try, but it’s important to have that clarity, and then revisit annually.

 About The Author